These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 Archetype of the humble, selfless leader: Gandhi

-There was an archetype of a compassionate king throughout regions of India in the far past, so mythologist Joseph Campbell spoke of his Masks of God series.
-The king was not dedicated to his own wealth and self-aggrandizement but dedicated to service to the People and improving their lives.
+There was an archetype of a compassionate king based on legend and myth throughout regions of India in the far past, as mythologist Joseph Campbell spoke of his Masks of God series.
+The king was not dedicated to his own wealth and self-aggrandizement but instead to serve the People.
 Thus, we have historical antecedents to this kind of leadership.
-As said before, examples exist, but these days they seem to be the exception, not the rule.
+It can and has been accomplished.
+As said before, examples exist--they are too often the exception instead of the rule.

 A brilliant example of true service in leadership was Mahatma Gandhi.
 Unlike the garb, embellishment, riches, and fanfare associated with political status, Gandhi wore simple garments and lived in a traditional, modest Indian home.
 He didn’t seek fame or fortune.